picocms/Pico/README.md

 Run
 ---

 You have nothing to consider specially, simply navigate to your Pico install using your favorite web browser.
-Picos default contents will explain how to use your brand new, stupidly simple, blazing fast, flat file CMS.
+Pico's default contents will explain how to use your brand new, stupidly simple, blazing fast, flat file CMS.

 #### You don't have a web server?
 Starting with PHP 5.4 the easiest way to try Pico is using [the built-in web server of PHP][PHPServer].
 Please note that PHPs built-in web server is for development and testing purposes only!

 ###### Step 1
-Navigate to Picos installation directory using a shell.
+Navigate to Pico's installation directory using a shell.

 ###### Step 2
 Start PHPs built-in web server: